 If you have successfully removed and are comfortable with this removal technique, then keep using your menstrual cup.

-If you successfully removed your cup but still found it difficult, you may wish to give your body a break from using your cup and return to using tampons or pads till the end of your cycle.
+If you successfully removed your cup but still found it difficult, you may wish to give your body a break from using your cup and return to using tampons or pads until the end of your cycle.
 You can then practice; inserting and removing your cup in the shower a couple of times a week when you don't have your period so you have the hang of it when your next cycle starts.

 If you are unable to remove your cup after multiple attempts at different times through the day, please make an appointment with your GP or visit your local Emergency Department.

-JuJu must be emptied every 12 hours.
-We recommend that you empty your JuJu every 4 to 8 hours and every morning when you are first getting used to using your JuJu; however, the frequency for emptying will vary from person to person and depends on your flow throughout your cycle.
-JuJu holds three times the fluid as when compared to tampons and pads, so it can generaly be worn for twice as long as you would wear a tampon or pad for.
+JuJu should be emptied every 8 hours.
+We recommend that you empty your JuJu when you wake and before going to bed; however, the frequency of emptying will vary from person to person and depends on your flow throughout your cycle.
+JuJu holds three times the fluid as when compared to tampons and pads, so it can generally be worn for twice as long as you would wear a tampon or pad for.

-No, you do not need to remove your menstrual cup when you urinate or have bowel movement.
+Yes, you do not need to remove your menstrual cup when you urinate or have a bowel movement.